AlfCraft07/MerdKernelSDK/README.md

-MacKernelSDK
+MerdKernelSDK
 ============

 This project lets your kernel extensions (kexts) target a broad range of XNU kernels when using the latest Xcode version right from the interface.
 In addition, it also includes several headers only available in other projects or older Xcode releases.

 ## Quick start

-To start using **MacKernelSDK** do the following steps:
+To start using **MerdKernelSDK** do the following steps:

-1. Clone MacKernelSDK to your project directory:
+1. Clone MerdKernelSDK to your project directory:

     ```sh
     git clone https://github.com/acidanthera/MacKernelSDK